 Despite the turbulence seen in public markets, the Fund continued to perform well against benchmark.
 During the first half of the financial year public markets saw a fall in value, but private markets remained relatively stable.
 The consequence of this was that the asset allocation weightings moved towards the target positions contained within the last Strategic Asset Allocation review.
 Over calendar year 2022 most developed equity markets fell in value, the exception being the UK, which was marginally up.
-This will have benefitted Fund performance, given the large overweight position in UK equities in comparison the underweight position in US equities.
-With approval from the Investment Advisory Panel (IAP), officers commenced reducing the underweight position in Bonds, purchases being funded from cash and more recently from UK equities.
+This will have benefitted Fund performance, given the large overweight position in UK equities in comparison the underweight position in Bonds, purchases being funded from cash and more recently from UK equities.
 During the latter part of the year property valuations started to come under downwards pressure, but with a large divergence in performance from the differing segments of the sector.
 Falls in value might not be welcome in normal circumstances, but it does provide the Fund with more attractive investment opportunities as we seek to increase our allocation in this area, assisted by our new external property manager, who is due to be appointed imminently.